If you are a hammer, everything looks like a nail

 However because of the snipping, some glue is needed to connect the code before the comment to the code after, which makes the comments more like html comments, which are longer: '<!--' signifies the start, '-->' the end.

 So an actual stretch of DNA with exons and introns might look like this:

 The actual cutting of the comments happens after the DNA has been transcribed into RNA and is performed by looping the comment and bringing the pieces of actual code close together.
-Then the RNA is cut at the 'branch site' near the end of the comment, after which the 'acceptor' (comment start) and 'donator' (comment end) are connected to eachother.
+Then the RNA is cut at the 'branch site' near the end of the comment, after which the 'donor' (comment start) and 'acceptor' (comment end) are connected to each other.

 Now, what are these comments good for?
 That discussion is part of a holy war that can rival the vi/emacs one.
 When comparing different species, we know that some introns show fewer code changes than the neighboring exons.
 This suggests that the comments are doing something important.

 There are lots of possible explanations for the massive amount of non-coding DNA - one of the most appealing (to a coder) has to do with 'folding propensity'.
 DNA needs to be stored in a highly coiled form, but not all DNA codes lend themselves well to this.

 This may remind you of RLL or MFM coding.
 On a hard disk, a bit is encoded by a polarity transition or the lack thereof.
 A naive encoding would encode a 0 as 'no transition' and 1 as 'a transition'.

 Encoding 000000 is easy - just keep the magnetic phase unchanged for a few micrometers.
 However, when decoding, uncertainty creaps in - how many micrometers did we read?
 Does this correspond to 6 zeroes or 5?
 To prevent this problem, data is treated such that these long stretches of no transitions do not occur.